John Inglis and Company

-John Inglis and Company was a Canadian manufacturing firm which made weapons for the United Kingdom and British Commonwealth military forces during the World War II era, then later became a major appliance manufacturer.
+John Inglis and Company was a Canadian manufacturing firm which made weapons for the United Kingdom and British Commonwealth military forces during the World War II era, then later became a major appliance manufacturer in the post-war era.
 Whirlpool Corporation acquired control of Inglis in 1987 and changed the company's name to Whirlpool Canada in 2001.
 Today the Inglis name survives as a brand under Whirlpool.

 History

 The company traces its roots to John Inglis who was involved in early enterprises in Dundas and Guelph, Ontario.
 On 27 July 1859, he, Thomas Mair and Francis Evatt formed Mair, Inglis and Evatt, a machine shop in Guelph, Ontario, that produced machinery for grist and flour mills.
 In 1864, they added a steam engine to power the machines.
 Some time after 1864, Daniel Hunter replaced Thomas Mair, and the name of the business was changed to Inglis and Hunter.

 In September 1881, Inglis purchased a large triangular plot of land near downtown Toronto, west of Strachan Avenue.
 He moved the company (and his residence) there, renaming it John Inglis and Sons after five of his sons that worked in various departments.
 John Inglis died in 1898 and is buried at Woodlawn Memorial Park in Guelph.
 The business was taken over by one of his sons, William (b.
 1868).
 In 1903, William Inglis led the company into the manufacture of marine steam engines and waterworks pumping engines, and he discontinued production of its previous milling product line.
 The company produced the engines for the Canada Steamship Lines ships Hamonic and Huronic, which served until 1950.

 The company reincorporated in 1913 as the John Inglis Company Limited.
 During World War I, the company turned out thousands of shells and shell forgings, and more than 40 steam marine engines for freighters.
 Among products manufactured in the 1920s were boilers, grain elevating and conveying machinery, hydraulic turbines, tugs, and reciprocating and centrifugal pumps.

 The Great Depression seriously affected the company and led to major losses during the 1930s.
 When William died in 1935, the company went into receivership.
 A new Toronto Island ferry built by the company was named after him shortly after his death.